NewsLocal NewsIn Your CommunitySan Luis Obispo

 "I do believe that those cuts are terribly unfair," she said.
 "When we send our men to fight and to protect us and then when they come home, so many times they're not supported, and they need medical care.
 They may need, actually, mental health care."

-However, Veterans Affairs Secretary Doug Collins has said that the cuts would not hurt VA healthcare, benefits or beneficiaries and would instead increase productivity and eliminate waste.
+Veterans Affairs Secretary Doug Collins has said that the cuts will not hurt VA healthcare, benefits or beneficiaries and would instead increase productivity and eliminate waste.

-Monday's rally coincided with an open house at the Veterans Memorial Building to inform veterans of available services.
+Monday's rally coincided with an open house at the Veterans Memorial Building to inform veterans of the services that are available to them, which Biedinger said are needed.